alish080/TryHackMe/Takeover/takeover_walkthrough.md

 4. Connect it with the configuration file which we downloaded go to the driver where the configuration is  stored  and run  `sudo openvpn your_configurationfile`

-5. Go to TryHackMe Access where you downloaded the configuration file you will see a option <not connected> to <connected>
+5. Go to TryHackMe Access where you downloaded the configuration file you will see a option <notconnected> to <connected>

 > Now we are all set to solve the challange.